awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 .. topic:: To explicitly supply credentials to an AWS client

    #.
 Instantiate a class that provides the :aws-java-class:`AwsCredentials <auth/credentials/AwsCredentials>`
-      interface, such as :aws-java-class:`AwsSessionCredentials <auth/credentials/AwsSessionCredentials>`.
+      interface, such as :aws-java-class:`AwsBasicCredentials <auth/credentials/AwsBasicCredentials>`.
 Supply
       it with the AWS access key and secret key to use for the connection.

    #.
 Create an :aws-java-class:`StaticCredentialsProvider <auth/credentials/StaticCredentialsProvider>` with